Leadership

-Liam Collins, Executive Director
+Liam Collins, Director

 Colonel (ret.)
 Liam Collins was a career Special Forces officer who served in a variety of special operations assignments.
 He conducted multiple operational deployments in support of various operations including Operational Nobile Anvil (Kosovo), Operation Joint Forge (Bosnia), Operation Enduring Freedom (Afghanistan), Operation Iraqi Freedom as well as operational deployments to South America and the Horn of Africa.
 Previously he served as the Director of the Modern War Institute and Director of the Combating Terrorism Center at West Point, and from 2016-2018, he served as General (ret.)
 Abizaid’s executive officer for his Secretary of Defense appointment as the Senior Defense Advisor to Ukraine.